AUSoftAndreas/itemis/README.md

 I solved (or tried to solve) all three of the challenges, because it was quite fun.
 I did not use any outside help, even though Github copilot obviously knows some of the challenges, because I'm probably one to try to solve them. :-)

 But I have to admit that I was too lazy to follow all good practices in challenge #2.
-I did not use any test driven development, and I did not do much documentation.
-I did a better job in challenge #1.
+I did not use any test driven development.
+I did a better job in challenges #1 and #3.

 ## How to run my solutions